winsonc7/CS229_Project/README.md

 We ended up having some trouble submitting as gradescope only allowed us to submit one branch at a time instead of the whole repository.
+We thought we were submitting the entire github and ended up only submitting half our code.
 We've copied Winson's files from the feature-from-data branch into this branch for gradescope submission.
 Ronny's files are in the Embeddings and Clustering folder Please ignore the Miscellaneous folder.
-It does not contain code relevant to the submission
+It does not contain code relevant to the submission.
+Please forgive our code submission being a few minutes late due to technical difficulties.